FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **v0.1620**
+  - Disabled telemetry in Ultralytics modules by default
+  - Added a printout on startup to display Ultralytics settings
 - **v0.1619**
   - **Stream preview in the WebUI can now be swapped between HLS and MJPEG**
   - (HLS is sourced from the source RTMP stream; higher frame rates without recoding)